Sim-to-Real Transfer for Muscle-Actuated Robots via Generalized Actuator Networks: Introduction

 \section{Introduction}

 Tendon-driven robot arms paired with soft actuation present a promising alternative to classical rigid and motor-driven systems~\cite{buchler2016lightweight,mori2018high,guist2024safe,kawaharazuka2019component}.
 These designs allow for reducing the moving masses significantly by placing the actuation in the base.
 Combined with powerful pneumatic actuators, e.g., pneumatic artificial muscles~(PAMs), these systems excel at athletic tasks~\cite{mori2018high,guist2024safe}.
-Furthermore, the lightweight design and mechanical compliance greatly reduce contact forces upon collision~\cite{guist2024safe}, making these robots safer to operate around humans even at higher speeds.
-Muscle actuation can also facilitate more sample-efficient skill learning~\cite{wochner2023learning}.
+Furthermore, the lightweight design and mechanical compliance greatly reduce contact forces upon collision~\cite{guist2024safe}, making these robots safer to operate around humans even at higher speeds. \Citet{wochner2023learning} also found that muscle actuation can facilitate more sample-efficient skill learning.

-Despite these advantages and the prevalence of muscle and tendon actuation in biological systems, modern robots are rarely equipped with such actuation.
-The primary obstacle lies in inherent modeling challenges that impede precise control.
-Muscle actuation is highly nonlinear, subject to hysteresis, and can exhibit time-varying properties, e.g., due to temperature fluctuations.
-Tendon drives introduce additional friction to the system that depends on the joint positions, as tendons are routed through the robot.
-Consequently, existing works often resort to learning-based approaches, such as iterative learning control~\cite{ma2022learning} or reinforcement learning~(RL)~\cite{buchler2022alearning}, when generating behaviors with these robots.
+Despite these advantages and the prevalence of muscle and tendon actuation in biological systems, robots are rarely equipped with such actuation.
+The primary obstacle lies in the inherent modeling challenges that impede precise control~\cite{hao2017modeling,minh2010cascade,qin2022active}.
+Muscle dynamics are highly nonlinear, subject to hysteresis, and can exhibit time-varying properties, e.g., due to temperature fluctuations.
+Tendons introduce friction that depends on the joint positions since they are routed through the robot.
+Consequently, existing works often resort to learning-based approaches, such as iterative learning control~\cite{ma2022learning} or reinforcement learning~(RL)~\cite{buchler2022learning}, when generating behaviors with these robots.